 Arnold Schwarzenegger insists that the line — as well as his “I’ll be back” — is likely most memorable because of the awkward way he says the words due to his thick Austrian accent.

-The conception of this King Kong line was tied to the Beauty and the Beast roots of the story that were eventually woven into the concept.
+The conception of this King Kong line was tied to the Beauty and the Beast roots of the story that was eventually woven into the concept.

 During development, RKO screenwriter and adventure novelist Edgar Wallace was hired to write a screenplay and novel based on producer Merian C. Cooper’s original gorilla story.
 Cooper wanted to use the commercial appeal of Wallace’s name with plans to publicize the film as being “Based on the novel by Edgar Wallace.”